2018 Belmont Stakes: How To Watch Justify's Triple Crown Attempt

 Track conditions

 According to CBS News, Belmont Park expects “a 50 percent chance of rain and a possible thunderstorm.”
-Both the Kentucky Derby and the Preakness Stakes featured wet track conditions.
+Both the Kentucky Derby and the Preakness Stakes featured wet track conditions, but as of 3 p.m.
+ET the track is listed as FAST.

 Belmont odds